Sandboxes¶

 Pull updates¶

-Updates within your production must be pulled to the sandbox.
-After pulling these changes, refresh your sandbox by running couriers to refresh domain tables, and then regenerate Stitch results for all databases.
+Updates within your production environment must be pulled to the sandbox environment.
+After pulling these changes, refresh your sandbox environment by running couriers to refresh domain tables, and then regenerate Stitch results for all databases.

 To pull updates from your production tenant to your sandbox

-From an Amperity sandbox, next to Pull updates, click View changes.
+From an Amperity sandbox environment, next to Pull updates, click View changes.

-Under Updates to pull, a list of objects that were added, updated, and removed is shown.
+Under Updates to pull, a list of changes is shown.

 Review each change.